cooganb/web3py-tutorial/README.md

 >>> my_account = w3.eth.account.create(‘Nobody expects the Spanish Inquisition!’)
 ```

 The above command uses the string input to generate the `my_account` object, which contains a private key (`my_account._private_key`) and its associated Ethereum address (`my_account._address`) .
-However, since this has been posted publicly, anyone can generate and use the same private key.
+However, since this has been posted publicly, someone could generate and use the same private key.
 (Luckily, I’m just using it for this tutorial and only on a test blockchain network.)

 For this reason, users typically delegate private key creation and management to software called clients (like [Geth](https://geth.ethereum.org/)) or wallets (like [MetaMask](https://metamask.io/)).
 These projects provide an incredibly secure way to generate and handle private keys for blockchain interactions.